Knowing What We Don’t Know

 When facing massive uncertainty, as exists in today’s highly interconnected global economy, it is essential to appreciate both what one does know as well as what one does not know. ~Vikram Mansharamani

-And yet, things are changing.
-There is truly so much we don’t know.
+It’s a fact that things are uncertain.
+There is truly so much we don’t know, especially with the pandemic changing so many business models.
 I think it’s crucial that when discussing career paths, when making decisions for the future, we acknowledge what we don’t know.

-I know publishers are still making traditional advance/royalty deals, they’re still printing paper books, and they’re still taking a year or more to get a book out.
-I don’t know how long this will continue.
+- I know publishers are still making traditional advance/royalty deals, and they’re still taking a year or more to get a book out.
+I don’t know if this will change very much in the next few years.

-I know my clients are free to self-publish a book any time they choose, and they’re free to do it with or without my involvement.
-I don’t know exactly how it will affect their publishing future.
+- I know writers are free to self-publish a book any time they choose (if not restricted by a traditional publishing contract).
+I don’t know exactly how it will affect their publishing future; for some it’s positive, for some it’s not.

 What do you KNOW about current and future publishing?
 What DON’T you know?